Cypress Spurge

 Health:

-- Contains a milky latex that can irritate skin of humans and irritate skin and mouths of livestock.
+- Contains a milky latex that can irritate the skin of humans, as well as the skin and mouths of livestock.

 Economic: